digital-asset/lib-finance/README.md

     Copyright (c) 2019, Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
     SPDX-License-Identifier: Apache-2.0

+## Deprecation notice :mega:

+This library has been superseded by an updated Daml Finance library.

+You can read more about it on [Digital Asset's website](https://www.digitalasset.com/daml-finance) or jump straight into [the code](https://github.com/digital-asset/daml-finance).

+The new library is built on Daml interfaces, which improves composability and facilitates contract upgrades.
+Moreover, it offers additional features such as a powerful instrument modeling framework.

 ## Introduction

 The FinLib is a collection of pure functions, DAML templates and triggers